Halolage/github-3.13-weiheng-name/README.md

 3. **Unit Testing**: Run unit tests on the Serverless Application using testing frameworks like Jest and Mocha.

+4. **Retrieve Parameter**: Retrieve a parameter from AWS Systems Manager Parameter Store and display its value.

-4. **Deployment**: Deploy the Serverless Application to AWS Lambda using the Serverless Framework.
+5. **Deployment**: Deploy the Serverless Application to AWS Lambda using the Serverless Framework.

 ## Workflow Steps